 The owners’ representative was at King Marine for much of the build and the detailing of joinery and systems is superb.
 There are many lovely additional features that only become apparent during a detailed inspection.

 She has been in the same ownership since build.
 She has been used for private use and has sailed fast and safely, crossing oceans without fuss.
 She has always been stored when not in use in a totally decommissioned state to ensure that the systems and structure are properly preserved, and her overall cover has been put to good use.

-LA LUNA sailed from Buenos Aires to Palma via Rio and then through the Caribbean, She then cruised the Western and Eastern Mediterranean.
+LA LUNA sailed from Buenos Aires to Palma via Rio and then through the Caribbean.
+She then cruised the Western and Eastern Mediterranean.
 In 2010/11 she sailed to the Caribbean and back.
 On the return she made passage from Antigua to Palma in only 19 days which included several days when there was no wind.
-She was laid up in 2012 and 2013 and was used only lightly for the following year.
-In 2015 she cruised in the Mediterranean, then did the winter season in Antigua & BVIs.
+She was laid up in 2012 and 2013 and was used only lightly in 2014.
+In 2015, she left Northern Europe for the Mediterranean and then did the winter season in Antigua & BVIs.
 She has been based in the Western Mediterranean since then being used for relaxing family use.
 Unfortunately, her owners now lack the time to use her.
 She is maintained under full guardiennage and ready for her new owner, but has no current cruising programme.